WKG-Software-GmbH/wkg-aspnet-core/docs/documentation.md

 ### `Transactions` Namespace

 `Wkg.AspNetCore.Transactions` provides a set of abstractions and implementations for managing database transactions in ASP\.NET Core applications, alleviating the need to manually manage transaction scopes.
 Transactions are automatically created and managed on a per-request basis, ensuring that all database operations within a single HTTP request are executed within the same transaction scope, flowing across all manager classes and services.
+All database transactions managed by the `Wkg.AspNetCore.Transactions` framework support mocking and testing, allowing for easy unit and integration testing of database operations without the need to clutter your components with conditional logic to disable transactions during testing.

 #### Configuration